Albany Bulb: Art

-The Bulb was home to a vast array of urban art including mural, stencil, graffiti, sculpture, and installation art.
-In 2016, some art remains but it is quickly deteriorating and no where as vibrant as it was in its peak around 2006.
-Sculptor and activist lawyer Osha Neumann has created some of the largest works.
+The Bulb is home to a vast array of urban art forms including mural, stencil, graffiti, sculpture, and installation art.
+Sniff, an artists' collective active in the 1990s involving Scott Hewitt, Scott Meadows and David Ryan, painted large, highly imaginative "murals" on wood and erected more sculptures on the northwest corner of The Bulb.
+Sculptor and activist lawyer Osha Neumann has created some of the largest works in the park, such as a sculpture of a female figure composed of scrap wood and metal known locally as the "Beseeching Woman" or "Water Lady" (not official names).
 He often collaborates with his son-in-law Jason DeAntonis.
-Sniff, a group of artists composed of Scott Hewitt, Scott Meadows and David Ryan, painted large, highly imaginative "murals" on wood and erected more sculptures on the northwest corner of The Bulb.
-Another Bulb landmark known as "Mad Marc's Castle," after its builder, a long-time Bulb resident, is a large concrete, rebar and plaster shelter which sits on the south west corner of the Bulb, directly opposite the Golden Gate Bridge.
-The Bulb has been used for informal concerts and even a production of Shakespeare's The Tempest presented by We Players, a Bay Area site-specific theatre company, in 2006.
+Another Bulb landmark known as "Mad Marc's Castle," named after its builder, a long-time Bulb resident, is a large concrete, rebar and plaster shelter which sits on the south west corner of The Bulb, directly opposite the Golden Gate Bridge.
+The structure today serves as a canvas for local graffiti artists.
+Informal concerts, punk parties, and even a 2006 production of Shakespeare's The Tempest presented by We Players, a Bay Area site-specific theatre company, have been hosted in an amphitheater on the site constructed using landfill materials.

 Library

-The Bulb was home to a small, makeshift library, assembled mostly from driftwood and old boat pieces.
-The Landfill Library, comprised, on average, 300 volumes in various conditions, donated by its patrons.
-The books were free to borrow and keep, although a take-something-leave-something approach is encouraged.
+The Bulb was formerly home to a small, makeshift library, assembled mostly from driftwood and old boat pieces.
+The Landfill Library, was comprised, on average, of 300 volumes in various conditions, donated by its patrons.
+The books were free to borrow and keep, although a take-something-leave-something approach was encouraged.

-As of August 2013, the library is closed due to vandals destroying it.
-On January 12, 2014 the library burned to the ground after a fire of unknown origin.
+As of August 2013, the library closed due to vandals destroying it.
+On January 12, 2014, the library burned to the ground after a fire of unknown origin.
 With the resident squatters gone, it will most likely remain closed.